Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 I’m guessing your first thought was of a pink elephant.
 That’s normal.
 No matter how hard you tried not to think of pink elephants, the thought or image would still come.
 That’s just how your mind works.
 It’s near impossible to stop a thought from coming, but the key is, just like the pink elephant, for the thought not to bother you, for it to be neutral.
 Thinking about pink elephants is neutral and you will forget about it quickly and will not subject it to the screening and analysis that you reserve for your intrusive thoughts, which paradoxically only serves the strengthen the thought.

-The question should be, not how do I stop intrusive thoughts, but what do I need to do to overcome them?
+The question should be, not how do I stop them, but what do I need to do to overcome them?

 How to overcome intrusive thoughts